veraison/ccatoken/README.md

 This repository is an implementation of the Confidential Computing Architecture (CCA) Attestation Token Library.

-This work is based on the Attestation Token as detailed by the [Realm Management Monitor Specificiation (RMM)](https://developer.arm.com/documentation/den0137/latest)
+This work is based on the Attestation Token as detailed by the [Realm Management Monitor (RMM) Specification](https://developer.arm.com/documentation/den0137/latest)

 The package allows to: